cybozu-go/neco/docs/update.md

 3. Check if each sabakan content can be updated.
 If so, download artifacts, then upload them to sabakan.
 4. Put `<prefix>/status/sabakan-content` with value.

+If on failure, `neco recover` command removes also this key.

 ### OMSA